johnwbyrd/mos-fp/README.md

 No single floating point implementation meets all requirements.
 IEEE 754 binary32 requires ~8KB of code and assumes certain hardware capabilities.
 A Commodore 64 has 64KB total RAM.
 Google's TPU uses 8-bit floats.
 Apple II has floating point routines in ROM.
 Each case needs different tradeoffs.

+### Motivating Example: FP8 on 6502

+To illustrate the potential of policy-based design, consider FP8 E5M2 format (1 sign + 5 exponent + 2 mantissa bits) on a 6502:

+**IEEE 754 binary32 multiply:** ~700 cycles
+**FP8 E5M2 multiply with policies:** ~78 cycles

+The speedup comes from:
+- All operations in 8-bit registers (no multi-byte arithmetic)
+- 3×3 bit mantissa multiply via 64-byte lookup table (15 cycles)
+- 5-bit exponent addition (7 cycles)
+- No special value checks, no guard bits, no normalization

+**Result:** A 1 MHz 6502 can perform ~12,800 FP8 multiplies per frame at 60fps.
+This enables:
+- 100-particle systems with full physics in ~5,000 cycles
+- Simple 3D wireframe engines (50-100 vertices) at 60fps
+- Game physics that would be impossible with float32

+The precision (2 significant decimal digits, range ~0.0001 to ~57,000) is sufficient for particle positions, velocity calculations, and approximate physics on retro hardware.

+This performance is only possible because the type system knows the exact bit widths and generates optimal code - not 8-bit or 32-bit generic routines, but exactly 3-bit × 3-bit multiplication.

 ## 2. The Problem

 ### Code Size Constraints